GerritCodeReview/plugins_code-owners/resources/Documentation/config-faqs.md

 * push the newly created commit back to the `refs/meta/config` branch (e.g. `git push origin HEAD:refs/meta/config`)

+Some of the configuration parameters can also be set via the [Update Code Owner Project Config REST endpoint](rest-api.html#update-code-owner-project-config).

 ## <a id="checkIfEnabled">How to check if the code owners functionality is enabled for a project or branch

 To check if the code owners functionality is enabled for a single branch, use